-In medicine, a diagnostic test examines whether a disease or a particular characteristic is present or not.
+In medicine, a diagnostic test examines whether a disease or a characteristic is present or not.
 Examples are tests for metabolic diseases during a new-born screening, HIV testing, or even a simple pregnancy test.
 Broadly speaking, there is a distinction between a screening test and a confirmatory test.
-The former should ideally be applied to all sufferers (high sensitivity), but, because of this, it is also more likely to yield a false positive test result.

 Statistical Quality Criteria of Diagnostic Tests

 Sensitivity and specificity